llafuente/language/variables/variables.md

 var z = x + y; // float
 ```

-But will not grow in right hand side.
+But will not grow in left hand side.

 ```plee-err
 var x = 0; // ui64